The Intersection of Business, IT Management, and Engineering

 - Data Science and Machine Learning Systems Engineering

 Whether you have recently graduated with your bachelor’s degree and want to move into the forefront of new technologies in the information systems field, or you have been in the industry for years and are ready to transform your career to become an IT leader, the MS-IS is designed for students with all different technical backgrounds.

-Note: If you already have strong programming experience, either personally or professionally, and are looking for a more technically advanced degree, then Northeastern’s MS in Computer Systems Engineering could be the right choice for you.
+Note: If you already have strong programming experience, either personally or professionally, and are looking for a more technically advanced degree, then Northeastern’s MS in Software Engineering Systems could be the right choice for you.

 Every class in the MS-IS program requires an intensive real-world experience, such as case studies or in-the-field learning.
 Some recent student projects have included: